wso2/docs-is/en/docs/deploy/user-management-related-tables.md

 ## UM_SHARED_USER_ROLE

-This table is not being used in the latest version of the Identity Server.
+This table is not being used in the latest version of WSO2 Identity Server.

 -   `UM_ROLE_ID`
 -   `UM_USER_ID`